Boundary page

 Naming

-Content labels often stay in the naming layer unless your reporting stack genuinely needs a strict dictionary for placements or variants.
+Keep this in the naming layer unless reporting genuinely needs a strict dictionary for placements or variants.

 utm_term